HOW AMERICA GATHERS · THANKSGIVING

 What is jerk turkey?

-What's in jerk seasoning?
+What is in jerk seasoning?

 What sides go with a Caribbean Thanksgiving?